 I am a big fan of RHA and its line of cost busting earphones.
 The MA750 single dynamic driver for under a hundred quid really upped the expectations of what a relatively cheap earphone could and should sound like.

 The packaging and accessories were way above anything else out there in the market.
 Their even cheaper MA-350 which we reviewed way back in 2012 still looks and sounds great for the price.

 The pace of development in RHA is actually what is breathtaking, almost ‘FiiO-Esque’ in their revamping, harmonization of design philosophy, and shared R&D.

 Even as I write today they have a new budget-busting S500i single dynamic driver unit coming out for £39.95 which I presume will take center stage from the MA-350.
 IN the short space of 3-4 years RHA are becoming the darlings of budget-busting earphone tech in much the same way FiiO cornered the budget-busting portable amp market.

-The one slight road block they had was the launch of the T10i last year.
-I say road block more as a speed bump in taste rather than technical ingenuity because the T10i was pure eye candy at just under $200 and at that time the most expensive unit in the RHA range.
-Metal injected molding, 3 filters, the always excellent accessory package and indestructible cable – this seems a sure fire winner.
+The one slight roadblock they had was the launch of the T10i last year.
+I say roadblock more like a speed bump in taste rather than technical ingenuity because the T10i was pure eye candy at just under $200 and at that time the most expensive unit in the RHA range.
+Metal injected molding, 3 filters, the always excellent accessory package, and indestructible cable – this seems a sure-fire winner.